Phylogenetic latent space models for network data: Phylogenetic Latent Space Models

 \subsection{A brief introduction to phylogenetic trees}

-The phylogenetic trees we consider here are rooted, binary branching trees endowed with branch~lengths.
-When studied probabilistically, these objects can be characterized as random trees with random branch lengths, or equivalently as~point processes in the product space of time and tree-node indexes, or as branching processes \citep[e.g.,][]{aldous2001stochastic}.
-By providing a natural and interpretable graphical representation of evolutionary relations among entities, these trees have been extensively studied and routinely employed in the field of evolutionary biology; see e.g., \citet{felsenstein2004inferring} for an introduction.
-Nonetheless, more recent contributions have shown that the utility of these constructions extends beyond evolutionary biology, yielding successful implementations also in the fields of linguistics \citep{hoffmann2021bayesian,phylolinguisticsworkflow} and cultural evolution \citep{evans2021uses, buckley2025contrasting},~among~others.
+As discussed in Section~\ref{sec_1}, the proposed \textsc{phylnet} model describes the formation of node features~through a tree-structured mechanism, whose prior is inherited from phylogenetic inference.
+More specifically, the trees we consider are rooted, binary branching trees endowed with branch~lengths.
+As mentioned in our introduction, this choice naturally extends the tree structure that is implicit in classical latent space models \citep{hoff2002latent} to explore substantially more general architectures gaining flexibility in the positioning of the internal splits and in the length of the~tree branches.
+When endowed~with a prior, these architectures can be characterized as random trees with random branch lengths~or~equivalently as branching processes \citep[][]{aldous2001stochastic}.~By~providing~an interpretable graphical representation of tree-structured relationships among entities, these constructions have been extensively studied and routinely employed to infer evolutionary relations in phylogenetic inference; see e.g., \citet{felsenstein2004inferring} for an introduction.
+Nonetheless, more recent contributions have shown that the utility of these ideas extends beyond evolutionary biology, yielding successful implementations also in linguistics \citep{hoffmann2021bayesian,phylolinguisticsworkflow} and cultural evolution \citep{evans2021uses, buckley2025contrasting}.